 Past Shows and commentary at BLOG ARCHIVES.

-8:10 Dr. Dennis Powers, "Visiting Past and Present", and today we talk railroads!
+8:10 Dr. Dennis Powers "Visiting Past and Present".
+Today's segment post:

 By Dennis Powers